learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 - You'll start with initializing the parameters in all the layers.
 - You'll implement the forward propagation module:
-     - First, you'll combine a linear step and a activation function in a linear forward function.
+     - First, you'll combine a linear step and an activation function in a linear forward function.
      - Next, you'll stack the linear forward function L-1 time with a RELU activation function (for layers 1 through L-1) and then add a sigmoid layer at the end (for the final layer $L$).
 - You'll create the loss function.
 - You'll implement the backward propagation module using three helper functions: